 UKRAINE, KHARKIV, Feb.
 10 — Russian attacks destroyed a quarter of Kharkiv since the beginning of the full-scale invasion, said Ihor Terekhov, Kharkiv mayor, in an interview with the New York Post.

-Russians have damaged over 48 multiapartment buildings and more than 3,500 houses in the city since February 2022, Terekhov added.
+City council’s press office says that, as of Feb.
+12, Russians have damaged over 4,700 multi-apartment buildings and over 3,500 houses in the city since February 2022.*

 The mayor also said that Kharkiv continues to suffer from the Russian attacks, including strikes on energy infrastructure.